WEBSITE TERMS AND CONDITIONS

 On termination of this Agreement:

-- the Client will pay to Enthuse any outstanding invoices issued by Enthuse prior to the effective date of termination;
+- the Customer will pay to Enthuse any outstanding invoices issued by Enthuse prior to the effective date of termination;

-- the Client will pay Enthuse for any event registrations completed after the effective date of termination upon presentation of an invoice; and
+- the Customer will pay Enthuse for any event registrations completed after the effective date of termination upon presentation of an invoice; and

-- Enthuse will immediately remove the Client’s event (s) from its platform.
+- Enthuse will immediately remove the Customer’s event (s) from its platform.

 - The termination of this Agreement shall be without prejudice to any rights which may have accrued prior to the date of termination to either of the parties under this Agreement.